akshaymohan02/recipe-app/README.md

 # recipe-app
-Web based Recipe App made as part of a group school project
+Web based Recipe App made as part of a group school project using the MERN stack.